For Physicians10 min read

 Timeline: The industry average is 60 to 90 days.
 That's a long time to wait before you start earning.
 Agencies with established relationships at specific facilities can often credential in 21 to 30 days — sometimes faster if the facility offers provisional privileges.

-At <a href="/why-locumsone">Locums One</a>, our average credentialing time is 21 days.
+At Locums One, our average credentialing time is 21 days.
 That's not an accident — it's the result of deep facility relationships and dedicated credentialing staff who manage the process proactively.
-The faster you get credentialed, the sooner you start earning.

 The Tax Side of EM Locum Work